besoeasy/daku/README.md

 > Leave no trace.
 Just authenticate.

-Cryptographic authentication library with built-in proof-of-work spam protection.
-No emails, no passwords, no personal data.

-## About the Name

-DAKU (spelled DAA KU) stands for "bandits" in the Punjabi language.
-This name is inspired by how bandits were anonymous and always wore masks to hide their identity, reflecting the library's focus on privacy and anonymity in authentication.
+DAKU (spelled DAA KU) — Punjabi for "bandits" — inspired the library's name.
+Historically, bandits operated anonymously and often used masks to hide their identity; this project adopts that privacy-first ethos by offering anonymous, cryptographic authentication without personal data.

+DAKU is a lightweight cryptographic authentication library that provides built-in proof-of-work (POW) spam protection.
+It requires no emails, no passwords, and no personally identifiable information — instead users authenticate with a secp256k1 keypair (a privateKey and a derived publicKey).
+Auth tokens include a timestamp, nonce, signature, and POW, and expire by default after 1 minute.

-## Global Identity
+## Global Identity — One Private Key, Multiple Projects

-A single DAKU privateKey can be shared across multiple projects, serving as a global unique identifier.
-This provides a consistent user fingerprint that works seamlessly across different applications and services, enabling cross-project authentication without requiring separate accounts or personal data.
+You can reuse a single DAKU privateKey across multiple projects to act as a global unique identifier.
+Since the publicKey is deterministically derived from the privateKey, the same publicKey serves as a consistent user fingerprint across different apps and services.
+This approach lets you:

-Since the publicKey is derived from the privateKey, it remains the same across all projects, allowing for unified user recognition while maintaining privacy and anonymity.
+- Enable cross-project authentication without separate accounts or PII
+- Maintain portability and a consistent user identity across apps

+Important: reusing the same privateKey links your identity between services, which may be desirable (single identity) or undesired (linkability).
+Keep your privateKey secure — store it safely (e.g., secure storage or hardware wallet) and never share it publicly.
+If you need per-app separation, generate or derive app-specific keys instead.

+Security notes: Tokens are short-lived and POW difficulty is configurable (default: 2 leading zeros) to reduce abuse; adjust as needed for your application.

 ## Installation